mohitshyoran/Notes/HM/README.md

 - Regarding choosing database for one feature, my manager and team lead were suggesting to use mySQl but I noticed few performance issues and suggested them to use couchbase no sql database.
 They did not agree at first place but later I discussed about it to architect and he approved my suggestion.

 ### Challenge with manager when you had to agree with manager even though he was wrong.
-- Resoiurce allocation to production tickets.
+- Resource allocation to production tickets.

 ### Situation when you had to agree with your junior.
 - Here was a situation where a junior team member proposed a creative solution to a technical challenge.
 Despite being more experienced, I recognized the value of their idea and the opportunity to foster a collaborative team culture.
 I actively supported and encouraged their initiative.